Paula Kirk, Arup’s climate change leader, talks about how pragmatic adaptation is now top of the corporate agenda.

 Whatever their product or service, in my interactions with businesses I see a new mindset emerging.
 Adapting to climate change isn’t about burdensome costs, it’s about efficient operations and staying competitive.
 And when doing the right thing becomes a business advantage, we have cause to be optimistic that the best ideas will spread.

 Our recent work for Meridian Water was an example of this new thinking.
 We worked with them to place realistic future climate impacts like potential flood risks in their overall development plans.
 Working at the urban scale, we’ve been helping many different cities to evaluate the threats they’re likely to face, and developing their own city resilience plans.

 Time is of the essence when planning for a climate resilient future.
-Individuals, businesses and cities need to come together now and start embracing practical change. ” Paula Kirk Director, Carbon and Climate Change
+Individuals, businesses and cities need to come together now and start embracing practical change. ” Paula Kirk Director, Climate and sustainability